ShazimC/ShazimC/README.md

-- 👋 Hi, I’m @ShazimC
+- 👋 Hi, I’m @ShazimC.
-- 👀 I’m interested in programming
+- 👀 I’m interested in building to help people.
-- 🌱 I’m currently learning typescript in depth
+- 🌱 I’m currently learning typescript in depth.
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m looking to collaborate on physics projects at the moment.
-- 📫 How to reach me: gogito.3000@gmail.com
+- 📫 How to reach me: gogito.3000@gmail.com.

 <!---
 ShazimC/ShazimC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.